telerik/winforms-docs/scheduler/views/month-view.md

 {{endregion}}

+>caption Figure 4: Navigator Range
 ![scheduler-views-month-view 004](images/scheduler-views-month-view004.gif)

-## Showing and hiding the week (row) headers
+## Showing And Hiding The Week (Row) Headers

 The week (row) headers display the date range presented by the respective row.
 By clicking on them, the user can navigate to WeekView with the specified range.
 Showing/hiding the week (row) headers is done through the __ShowWeeksHeader__ property (the default setting is True).
-To allow or disallow navigating to WeekView  on click, you can set the __EnableWeeksHeader__ property (which also defaults to True)
+To allow or disallow navigating to __WeekView__ on click, you can set the __EnableWeeksHeader__ property (which also defaults to True)

+#### Showing Weeks Headers

 {{source=..\SamplesCS\Scheduler\Views\MonthView.cs region=showWeeksHeader}}
 {{source=..\SamplesVB\Scheduler\Views\MonthView.vb region=showWeeksHeader}}